 Lean meat and fish

 Protein is kryptonite to belly fat, and the building block of a lean, toned belly.
 When you eat protein, your body has to expend a lot of calories in digestion—about 25 calories for every 100 calories you eat (compared with only 10 to 15 calories for fats and carbs).
-Not only that, protein is more filling.
-A study published in the American Journal of Clinical Nutrition showed that a high-protein meal, as opposed to one high in carbs, increases satiety by suppressing the hunger-stimulating hormone ghrelin.
+Protein is also more filling.
+A study published in the American Journal of Clinical Nutrition showed that a meal that's high in protein as opposed to carbs increases satiety by suppressing the hunger-stimulating hormone ghrelin.

 Leafy greens, green tea, and brightly colored vegetables

 Low-energy-density foods like vegetables are crucial for melting belly fat, because they add essential nutrients, filling fiber, and volume to meals, all for relatively few calories.
 Bright colors signal that the vegetables are rich in polyphenols, micronutrients that help to control diet-induced inflammation.
 Green tea carries catechins, some of which can "turn off" the genetic triggers for diabetes and obesity.
 And vegetables, especially the leafy kind, have a low glycemic load—meaning they fill your body up with nutrients without generating a spike in blood sugar.

 New research has shown that piperine—which is released when the waiter from the fancy restaurant uses that giant pepper grinder in front of your face—has some stunning magical powers.
 In animal studies, piperine has been shown to fight depression, inflammation, and arthritis and enhance the action of other nutrients.
 In human studies, it's been demonstrated to improve your ability to get a nice tan while spending less time in the sun.
 Who knew all that could come from a simple pepper grinder?